MicrosoftDocs/azure-stack-docs/azure-stack/hci/assurance/azure-stack-iso27001-guidance.md

 - [Backup and recovery](#backup-and-recovery)
 - [Scalability and availability](#scalability-and-availability)

 The guidance in this article outlines how Azure Stack HCI platform capabilities can be utilized to meet the requirements of each domain.
 It is important to note that not all controls are mandatory.
 Organizations should analyze their environment and carry out risk assessment to determine which controls are necessary.
-Refer to ISO/IEC 27002:2022 for further details on the requirements.
+Refer to [ISO/IEC 27001](https://www.iso.org/standard/27001) for further details on the requirements.

 ### Network security

-The network security functionality described in this section can assist you in meeting the following security controls specified in ISO/IEC 27001 standard.
+The network security functionality described in this section can assist you in meeting the following security controls specified in the ISO/IEC 27001 standard.

 - 8.20 – Network security
 - 8.21 – Security of network services